learn-tdd-in/learntdd.in/react-native/index.md

  }
 ```

 Rerun the tests.
 The error has changed!
-The tests are now able to find the "messageText" element.
+The tests are now able to find and type text into the "messageText" element.
 The new error is:

 ```bash
      Error: Error: Cannot find UI element.